open-policy-agent/eopa/pkg/plugins/decision_logs/README.md

 # Decision Log Replacement

-Enterprise OPA allows for replacing the built-in decision logs plugin by a custom one:
+EOPA allows for replacing the built-in decision logs plugin by a custom one:

 ```yaml
 services: